 The Water Crisis

-Every 60 seconds a child dies from preventable water-borne diseases.
-Many of our unsafe water sources are in the remote and rural corners of our world.
-All family members are affected by the water crisis – moms, dads, sons, and daughters.
+Every 60 seconds, a child dies from preventable waterborne diseases.
+Many of these unsafe water sources are in the remote and rural corners of our world.
+All family members are affected by the water crisis—mothers, fathers, sons, and daughters.
 Lack of safe water impacts all areas of life.

 Loss of Income